coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

 ## Power to the managers

 One of the main requirements is the manager approval.
-Traditionally, a manager opens a request to an IT team to request someone from IT to add their new hire in a given group.
-The other option is that an IT person checks the new hire colleague groups, and applies a copy-paste logic.
+Traditionally, a manager opens an IT request for an access management specialist to add the new hire in a given group.
+The other option is that an IT person clones the new hire's colleague groups, which creates privilege creep over time.
 In both cases, there are either inefficiencies or over provisioning of privileges.

 This is why, on top of our temporary privileges solution, the R&D Defense team built a small API and frontend application to allow a manager to grant up to their own privileges to a new hire, once all the requirements for that specific team and level are met.